howith29/Heart_Failure_Prediction/experiment_summary.md

 - **Train-only SMOTE**: SMOTE was applied only to the training set to maintain the original class distribution in the test set, reflecting real-world scenarios.
 - **Full SMOTE**: SMOTE was applied to the entire dataset before splitting to create a fully balanced dataset, allowing models to learn from equally distributed classes.

-Models compared: Logistic Regression, Decision Tree, Random Forest, LightGBM, ANN, and SVM.
+Models compared: Logistic Regression, Decision Tree, Random Forest, LightGBM, ANN, SVM.

 ## 7. Preprocessing
 - No missing values were found in the dataset.